jessonfoo/p001/week_2/8_gps1_1/readme.md

   to have a good check-in (so don't forget!).**

 #### Directions
-  - You need to fork this gist so you have it in your GitHub account.
-    Check to make sure you can navigate to your gists from your main GitHub account page.
+  - After you finish this exercise, copy and paste your collaborative code into a local HTML and CSS document and push this new page up to your github.io website.
-  - You will then be directed to Stypi.com, where your instructor will have a stypi file ready for you.
+  - You will be directed to Stypi.com, where your instructor will have a stypi file ready for you.
 Because we cannot actually link a stylesheet to an HTML page in stypi, we will be placing CSS between the `<style>` tags.
 It will be your job to put the correct material in the correct file after the session.
-     **This is not good practice, we are only doing it because of stypi.**
+     **This is not good practice, we are only doing it so you can preview your page using stypi.**
   - Now you are ready to begin!
 Your goal is to design a website that introduces the concept of pair programming!
 (You get to figure out how to present it on the page)